More

 1. Colorful Turkey Tags

-Turkey Tags is one of the most exciting Thanksgiving games for family to play with kids, where they can paint their tags and put the tags on their clothes to look like turkeys.
+Turkey Tags is one of the most exciting Thanksgiving games for families to play with kids, where they can paint their tags and put them on their clothes to look like turkeys.
 The idea is to attach the tags anywhere on their clothes and get all set for a fun game of tag.

 Resources: